 When calves are released onto fresh grass for the first time, or older cattle let out after eating dry hay in stalls all winter, they run, skip and leap about with great excitement.
 It’s quite a sight, one with which Malachi must have been familiar.
-It’s the picture he uses here to encourage God’s people – there’s a day coming when we’ll feel like newly released calves leaping about on fresh green grass in the springtime.
+It’s the picture that he uses here to encourage God’s people – there’s a day coming when we’ll feel like newly released calves leaping about on fresh green grass in the springtime.
 The people in Malachi’s time needed this encouragement, since their lives often felt like chewing dry hay in sheds!
 Our lives might feel like that sometimes too.

 Malachi spoke into a time after God’s people had returned from exile in Babylon.
 The temple had been rebuilt, but life seemed a far cry from prophesies made during the rebuilding like ‘“‘I will fill this house with glory’”’(Haggai 2:7).
-The people had become disillusioned and half hearted, saying things like ‘“‘It is vain to serve God’; and ‘What profit is it that we have followed his instructions’”’(Malachi 3:14).
-They felt that their lives could be summed up as ‘“‘walked mournfully’”’(Malachi 3:14), and in contrast ‘“‘those who work wickedness are built up’”’(Malachi 3:15).
+The people had become disillusioned and half-hearted, saying things like ‘“‘It is vain to serve God’; and ‘What profit is it that we have followed his instructions’”’(Malachi 3:14).
+They felt their lives could be summed up as ‘“‘walked mournfully’”’(Malachi 3:14), and in contrast ‘“‘those who work wickedness are built up’”’(Malachi 3:15).

 God was not impressed with such a jaundiced, grumbling perspective and attitude.
-Nevertheless, our Lord is not only the good shepherd but good calf-herder too.
+Nevertheless, our Lord is not only the good shepherd but good calf-herder too!
 His message via Malachi was designed to heal and encourage, which sometimes does involve an element of ‘chastening’(Hebrews 12:11).
-God warned that it’s a mistake to serve half-heartedly, adopting the attitude ‘“‘what a weariness’”’(Malachi 1:13), and especially turning ‘“aside out of the way”’(Malachi 2:8) with regards to lifestyle and teaching etc. Yet His call, as always, was ‘“Return to me, and I will return to you”’(Malachi 3:7).
+God warned that it’s a mistake to serve half-heartedly, adopting the attitude ‘“‘what a weariness’”’(Malachi 1:13), and especially to turn ‘“aside out of the way”’(Malachi 2:8) with regards to lifestyle and teaching etc. Yet His call, as always, was ‘“Return to me, and I will return to you”’(Malachi 3:7).

 God is not absent or impotent when things seem a bit flat, even grim in the stall; He’s listening and taking notes, especially noting those with a better attitude: ‘Then those who feared Yahweh spoke one with another; and Yahweh listened, and heard, and a book of memory was written before him, for those who feared Yahweh, and who honoured his name’(Malachi 3:16).